eclypse-tms/PanelView/README.md

   /// the view to display when there are no panels visible. public var emptyStateView: UIView?

+  /// adjusts the positioning of the empty state view vertically. acceptable
+  /// values are from -1 to +1.
+  ///
+  /// * +1 puts the empty view all the way to the top of the screen
+  /// * 0 places the empty view at the center. the default value.
+  /// * -1 puts the empty view all the way to the bottom of the screen public var emptyViewVerticalAdjustment: CGFloat?

   /// when this value is not nil, the view dividers will be highlighted when
   /// a pointer hovers over them. when this value is nil, no highlighting will